ArmanGrewal007/SudokuJava/README.md

 2. Use the mouse to click on a cell in the grid and enter a digit (1-9) using the keyboard.
 3. Click the "Enter/Return" to see if your current entries are correct.
 Correct digits will turn green, while incorrect digits will turn red.
 4. Press the "Solve" button to automatically fill in the rest of the puzzle using the backtracking algorithm.
-5. To generate a new minimal Sudoku puzzle with only one solution, click the "New Game" button.
+5. To generate a new proper Sudoku puzzle with only one solution, click the "New Game" button.
 6. To exit the game, simply close the window.

 ## This is what the game look like